chrisg2/snaptest-dotnet/docs/SnapshotSettings.md

 # Snapshot settings

-The behavior of snapshot comparisons is controlled through a `SnapshotSettings` object that may be provided when a comparison is performed.
+The behavior of snapshot match operations is controlled through a `SnapshotSettings` object that may be provided when a match is performed.

 ## General settings